-With FIFA 23 now finally released, players are trying to understand the changes to FUT with chemistry, in particular, coming under scrutiny.
+When FIFA 23 first released, players spent quite some time trying to understand the changes to FUT with chemistry, in particular, coming under scrutiny.

-Chemistry has always been important in FUT, but for FIFA 23, the system has undergone a transformation that will likely change how you build your next squad.
+However, for FIFA 23, the system went through a transformation that changed how you build your next squad.

 Read on for all the information on chemistry changes in FUT and how to maximise your player chemistry in FIFA 23.
 Soon your team will be the ones lifting up the trophies.